-"Do head injuries cause memory loss?
+"Do head injuries cause memory loss?"

 Fell down a small flight of stairs two days ago, and I hit my head on the ground pretty hard.
 Felt okay afterwards but today I feel like I can't remember things properly.
 Especially short-term.
 Could the head injury have caused my memory loss?

 With these, they can rule out any major bony injury to the skull or spine, and they will also be able to rule out any serious neurological symptom.
 Assuming this exam is negative, then it sounds like you are probably suffering from a concussion.
 A concussion is a minor form of brain injury which typically causes a range of symptoms such as headache, fatigue, and memory loss.
 Most of the time, the treatment of concussion is support, as the brain will slowly heal itself over time, although it may take weeks for the symptoms, such as the memory problems you are reporting, to resolve completely.
 Your doctor will be able to confirm the diagnosis of a concussion and give you more advice.
 Make sure you get plenty of rest and stay away from contact sports and other dangerous activities until you recover.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.